genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/10_audit.md

 ### Update the Event Handlers to use auditing

-Now we must update our `Trade` Event Handlers inside the **alpha-eventhandler.kts** file and pass in our `transaction` object as a parameter, in this case it's our `entityDb` object.
+Now we must update our `Trade` Event Handlers inside the **alpha-eventhandler.kts** file and pass in our `transaction` object as a parameter; in this case it's our `entityDb` object.
 It should resemble the example below:

 ```kotlin {4,11,18,27}
     eventHandler<Trade>(name = "TRADE_INSERT") {